 During this section of the event, Burton asked SAC why the College focuses on proving the existence of racism rather than proposing ways to actively fight against it.
 He expanded on his question later in an interview with the Record.

 “The bar is really low for what is to be expected for staff and faculty in terms of understanding race and racism and I just wonder when we’re going to move further,” Burton said.
 “It’s not simply enough to talk about racism and say ‘we need to prove its existence.’
 It’s 2021.
 We shouldn’t still be stuck on whether racism exists.
-Instead we need to be analyzing what we can do to change structures, to change systems.
-[The dialogue] was a way of doing that, but it seems like such a small step.”
+Instead we need to be analyzing what we can do to change structures, to change systems. was a way of doing that, but it seems like such a small step.”

 Some students, such as Julio Reyes, a junior math major and the Chaplain of Unidad Cristiana, said that they doubt the session will lead to real change.